jk1834/SortComparisons/README.md

 Below is the graph that shows where the crossover point is using the average runtime for each different size of array, from size 3 to 199.
 ![Comparison](https://github.com/jk1834/SortComparisons/blob/main/comparison.JPG)

-For more details, refer to the SortComparisonReport.pdf
+For a full report, refer to the SortComparisonReport.pdf